dlay-io/dlay-core/readme.md

 ## Philosophy
 This software as created to fill some requirements:
 * Just one port exposed (couched 5985)
-* Extensible
+* Be Extensible
-* Distributed
+* Be Distributed
-* Faul tolerant
+* Be Faul tolerant
-* Easy to monitore
+* Be Easy to monitore

-In After there's no big secrets, all magic happens in scheduler class (that can be used as common.js module, to schedule tasks on your program in execution time).
+In After there's no big secrets, all magic happens in scheduler class (that can be used as common.js module, to schedule tasks on your program in the execution time).

-We start a timer with javascript setInterval and emit an event for every second (1000 mileseconds).
+We start a timer with javascript setInterval and emiting an event for every second (1000 mileseconds).
+Every task are registered as an event listener for a timestamp of original ISO UTC date.

+When there are any event listener for some timestamp/date/second  it will execute the job with all params of the task.

-When all jobs & tasks event listener for one date were dispatched, the worker is the responsible for update couchdb document about the progress of task execution.
+And after fish the execution of the job, the worker will report the database about the success or not of the task execution.

-So when an job is executed the scheduler clear all related data from memory but persist it into Couchdb.

-If one worker start delayed or falls, after is smart and prioritize the execution of this delayed jobs.
+All jobs listening for one timestamp will be executed asyncrouslly, probably in parallel.

+If one worker start and have delayed tasks, he will execute the delayed tasks immediately, since these tasks were supposed to be executed in the time that the worker was sleeping for some reasons.